TheSkyentist/GELATO/README.md

 **What are the units?**

 *ContinuumRegion and LineRegion are quoted velocity space and are given in km/s.
-The units in plotting can be changed in the Plotting.py fiile.*
+The units in plotting can be changed in the Plotting.py fiile.
+The wavelength units for line centers must be given in the same units as the spectrum.*

 **Do you mean velocity offsets, not redshifts?**